 Myth #4: Drivers talking on cell phones still have a quicker reaction time than those who are driving under the influence.
 Reality: A controlled driving simulator study conducted by the University of Utah found that drivers using cell phones had slower reaction times than drivers with a .08 blood alcohol content, the legal intoxication limit.

-If you or a loved one have been injured in a motor vehicle accident as a result of another’s distracted driving, you may be entitled to compensation for your injuries.
+If you or a loved one have been injured in a motor vehicle accident as a result of another’s distracted driving, you may be entitled to compensation for your injuries through a Kentucky or Ohio personal injury lawsuit.
 Knowing how to move forward with these claims can be difficult.
-We can help you on your quest to seek the compensation you deserve.
-Visit us at http://www.lawrencefirm.com/Motor-Vehicle-Accidents/Distracted-Driving.shtml for more information.
+Our experienced attorneys at TLF: The Medical Injury Firm can help you on your quest to seek the compensation you deserve.
+Give us a call at (800) 698-4054 or fill out our online intake form today to learn more about what you can expect when we take your case.

 For more information on distracted driving and how to avoid it, please visit http://www.nsc.org/learn/NSC-Initiatives/Pages/distracted-driving.aspx